devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

 6. Now go to the Amazon Inspector Console.
 Click **Assessment Templates** and check the box to the left of the template name that begins with *LampInspectorAssessmentTemplate* and click **Run**.
 After several seconds you will see an error message telling you that you are not authorized to call the StartAssessmentRun action.

-7. Now go to the GuardDuty Console and try to modify the **Updated findings** field.
+7. Now go to the GuardDuty console, click **Settings** and try to modify the **Updated findings** field.
 You will see an error message telling you that you are not authorized to perform the UpdateDetector action.
 This is because you have read-only access to GuardDuty.

 8. Go to the Macie console, select the US West (Oregon) region, click on **Settings** and click on the Content Type icon.